nus-cs2113-AY1920S2/duke/docs/README.md

 <a name="filter"></a>

 ### 3.5 Filter tasks by date: `filter`
-Filters tasks based on a given DATE
+Filters tasks based on a given DATE.

 **Format**: `filter DATE`